Assignments for CS241

 When the program terminates, the return value

-In assignment 3, you wrote an assembly program to print integers in base 10.
-WLP4 includes a print statement, written println(x);, that directly prints integers in base 10.
+In Assignment 3, you wrote an assembly program to print integers in base 10.
+WLP4 includes a print statement, written println(x), that directly prints integers in base 10.
 In this problem, you will write a WLP4 program to print integers in any base.
-To do so, you will need to use putchar(x);, which outputs the low 8 bits of its integer argument as a character to standard output.
+The base of an ordinal number system is also called its radix; hence, the problem name.
+To do so, you will need to use putchar(x);, which outputs the least significant 8 bits of its integer argument as a character to standard output (same fashion as outputting a character in base ARM64 assembly).

 If the radix is greater than 10, use the capital English letters for the digits after 9: A, B, C, etc. This is why the radix is restricted to being less than 37: we have 10 standard decimal digits plus 26 letters equals 36 possible digit characters.